Secure Autonomous Rover Under Simulated Electronic Warfare

 Unit B - Control Station

-The control station is a second embedded node built around another Raspberry Pi Pico 2 W. It is not just a remote control; it is the supervisory node and cyber-fault injection hub.
+The control station is a second embedded node built around another Raspberry Pi Pico 2 W. It is not just a remote control; it is the supervisory node and software fault-injection hub.

 Main hardware for Unit B: